NAICNO/Jobanalyzer/DESIGN.md

 Sonar is written in Rust (a sensible choice, and one made some time ago).
 Sonarlog is also written in Rust, specifically so that it can be shared between Sonalyze and another tool, [`jobgraph`](https://github.com/NordicHPC/jobgraph).
-Jobgraph and Sonalyze are also written in Rust and Sonarlog can be used as a component of these tools, it is not run standalone.
+Jobgraph and Sonalyze are also written in Rust and Sonarlog can be used as a component of these tools, it is not currently run standalone.

-Sonalyze can produce both human-readable and free CSV output, as different use cases call for different formats.
+Sonalyze can produce human-readable, free CSV, traditional CSV, and JSON output, as different use cases call for different formats.

 Naicreport is written in Go for greater flexibility (the rigidity of Rust's ownership system and manual memory management get in the way of getting things done).
-Its state files are in free CSV form.
+Its state files are currently in free CSV form.
 It can produce human-readable or JSON output.

 Logic is pushed into Naicreport and Sonalyze when it is sensible and possible; the surrounding shell scripts are kept very simple.